-‘He’s actively cheating already’: Mary Trump on her uncle’s campaign
+‘He’s actively cheating already’: Mary Trump reviews her uncle’s campaign

 In terms of [former] Vice President Biden, I think at the beginning, it was like getting hit by a freight train over and over again, and it took him a bit of time to find his feet.
 But when he did, I think he handled it as well as anybody could be expected to.

-‘It’s a tactic to keep things unfocused and chaotic’
+“It’s a tactic to keep things unfocused and chaotic”

 FC: I think the main reaction people had to the whole thing was that nobody learned much.
 There wasn’t much real policy discussion.
 People are saying it was a shit show, and that’s pretty much what it was.